coderSinol/rate-limiter-springboot/README.md

 # Rate limiting Module

 This module restricts a particular requester from making too many requests within a particular time window.
 If a requester makes too many requests, it will return HTTP status 429 with an error message "Rate limit exceeded.
 Try again in #{n} seconds".

+A requester is identified by an API key.
+The caller of this module must provide a correct API key to validate the rate limit.

 ### Run and test locally
 ```bash